OmerUygurOzer/Knit/README.md

 `HeavyScheduler`: Designed for heavier tasks such as downloading files/images.
 The thread pool for this is different than the one from `IOScheduler`.
 These tasks will outlive the life-cycle of all components and keep running in the background unless there's an error or they are completed.
 Only 4 heavy tasks can be ran simultaneously.

+Accessing Generators: Accessing Models is thread safe.
+Multiple threads can access the same model .
+However, each generator's generate block is behind it's own thread lock.
+So access to generate blocks will be atomic.
+For this reason. try not to run the same geneator on different threads at the same time.
+If a model has multiple generators using the same resources.
+You should have your own concurrency system in hand to avoid issues.